JinLinder/pokemon/README.md

 # Branches:
 The application has 2 branches.
 Master branch and TanStackQuery branch.
-The difference is that the master branch solved caching with sessionStorage but TanStackQuery branch solved it with TanStack Query.
-The reason is because I am not sure what you want to evaluate.

 # Folder structure the application:
 scr -> components: components